JohannesAck/MATD3implementation/readme.md

+* Use this code to replicate the results from the paper, for a more readable TF 2.x implementation check out [tf2multiagentrl](https://github.com/JohannesAck/tf2multiagentrl).

 # Implementation of Multi-Agent TD3

 This is the implemetation of MATD3, presented in our paper [Reducing Overestimation Bias in Multi-Agent Domains Using Double Centralized Critics](https://arxiv.org/pdf/1910.01465.pdf).